Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Perhaps the most widely misunderstood area of kidney stone dietary advice is the role of dairy.
 Because the most common kidney stones contain calcium, it seems logical that eating less calcium — including less dairy — would help.
 This reasoning is wrong for most people, and acting on it can actually increase stone risk.

-The counterintuitive reality is this: when you restrict dietary calcium, less oxalate binds to calcium in the gut, so more oxalate is absorbed into the bloodstream and subsequently excreted in urine.
+The counterintuitive reality: when you restrict dietary calcium, less oxalate binds to calcium in the gut, so more oxalate is absorbed into the bloodstream and subsequently excreted in urine.
 Higher urinary oxalate then raises the risk of calcium oxalate stones — the very stones most people are trying to prevent.
-[UCF, 2024; Mayo Clinic, 2023; NKF, 2024]
+[NKF, 2024; Mayo Clinic, 2023]

+A 2022 Mayo Clinic study found that diets with daily intake of approximately 1,200 mg of calcium may help prevent both first-time and recurrent kidney stones.
 The NKF recommends consuming 1,000 to 1,200 mg of calcium daily from food sources — dairy, calcium-fortified plant milks, leafy greens, and fortified foods — rather than reducing calcium intake.
 The key is timing: eating calcium-rich foods with meals (rather than between meals or in supplement form) allows calcium and oxalate to bind in the digestive tract before reaching the kidneys.
+[Mayo Clinic Proceedings, 2022]

 What does raise risk is calcium supplements taken between meals or in high doses.
 Unlike food-source calcium, supplemental calcium floods the bloodstream and can raise urinary calcium concentration.
-If you take calcium supplements, discuss timing and dose with your doctor, and note that taking them with meals may reduce this effect.
+If you take calcium supplements, discuss timing and dose with your doctor.

 Foods and Habits That May Help Protect Against Kidney Stones